Economic history of France: French Revolution

-"The French Revolution abolished many of the constraints on the economy that had emerged during the old regime.
-It abolished the guild system as a worthless remnant of feudalism."
+The French Revolution abolished many of the constraints on the economy from the Ancien Régime.
+It "abolished the guild system as a worthless remnant of feudalism."
 It also abolished the highly inefficient system of tax farming, whereby private individuals would collect taxes for a hefty fee.
 The government seized the foundations that had been set up (starting in the 13th century) to provide an annual stream of revenue for hospitals, poor relief, and education.
-The state sold the lands but typically local authorities did not replace the funding and so most of the nation's charitable and school systems were massively disrupted.
+The state sold the lands but typically local authorities did not replace the funding, and so most of the nation's charitable and school systems were massively disrupted.